-- complete courses elsewhere (call the Nutrition program directly at 617.521.2718 to determine if a specific class will fulfill our requirement) and then apply; - take classes at Simmons by applying to the DIX Program via the Office of Undergraduate Admission.
+• complete courses elsewhere (call the Nutrition program directly at 617.521.2718 to determine if a specific class will fulfill our requirement) and then apply;

-APPLICATION PROCEDURE FOR M.S.
-PROGRAM
+• take classes at Simmons by applying to the DIX Program via the Office of Undergraduate Admission.

+Application Procedure for M.S.
+Program

-Applicants are responsible for mailing the application materials (except academic transcripts, recommendations, and test scores) to the School for Health Studies.
+Applicants are responsible for mailing the application materials (except standardized test scores) in one envelope to the School of Health Sciences.
+Make certain that the application packet is addressed to the Office of Admission at the School of Health Sciences since there are five admission offices at Simmons College.
 All documents submitted become the property of Simmons College and cannot be returned to the applicant.
-The packet includes:
+The packet must include: